United Kingdom - Global health

 In December 2021, the FCDO published two new policy papers on global health, setting out its agenda on health system strengthening and on ending preventable deaths which will remain core priorities for UK development assistance moving forward.
 The papers do not, however, set out any financial commitments or specific results targets, except contributing to meeting key UN Sustainable Development Goals (SDGs).

 The FCDO is responsible for global health policy development

 The Foreign, Commonwealth and Development Office (FCDO) has created a new global health directorate that pulls together all the teams working on global health within the organization.
-The directorate reports to the Director General, Americas and Overseas Territories, Vijay Rangarajan, who is also responsible for the global health thematic in the FCDO.
+The directorate reports to the Director of Global Health Darren Welch, who is also responsible for the global health thematic in the FCDO.
 Global health comes under the responsibility of the Director General, Humanitarian and Development, Nick Dyer.
-The organizational structure of the FCDO is still unclear and there is no formal organigram published to explain how this directorate works with the Department of Health and Social Care (DHSC).
+The organizational structure of the FCDO is still unclear and there is no formal organizational chart published to explain how this directorate works with the Department of Health and Social Care (DHSC).
 From 2016, a global health oversight group with representatives from Department for International Development (DFID) and DHSC oversaw global health policy and programming of spending on areas of mutual interest between government departments, including the cross-government response to global health threats.
 It is unclear whether this group will be maintained in the future.